Project-Silicium/Device-Binaries/gts8p/README.md

 ### SdccDxe:

-- Reason: To make SD Card "work" in UEFI and to Allow SMMU in the OS.
+- Reason: To make SD Card work in UEFI and to Allow SMMU in the OS.
-- Patch: The IOMMU Domains have been Removed.
+- Patch Nr.
+1: The IOMMU Domains have been Removed.
+- Patch Nr.
+2: Added Power On Code for LDO6 and LDO9 Regulator.
 - Patch Creator: [Robotix22](https://github.com/Robotix22)

 ### SPMIDxe: